DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 * [Download our .NET legacy version](#download-our-net-legacy-version)

 ## Use our sandbox in your browser (Docker required)

+If you need help setting up docker, you can follow the [official installation guide](https://docs.docker.com/get-docker/).

 In case you want to get started without the hassle of installing Java, Maven and an IDE, we provide a sandbox.
 The sandbox is based on  [code-server](https://github.com/cdr/code-server) and can be used inside your browser, the interface itself is based on Visual Code.
 The sandbox is available via DockerHub ([here](https://hub.docker.com/r/dnaevolutions/jopt_example_server)).
 You have to host the sandbox in your Docker environment (Please provide at least 2-4Gb of Ram and 2 Cores).
 You can pull the sandbox from our DockerHub account (The Dockerfile for creating the sandbox is included in this repository).
 The latest version of our examples is cloned by default on launching the Docker container, and you can start testing JOpt right away.

 Preview (click to enlarge):